 - 3 letters of reference (2 of which are preferably provided by clinical supervisors)

-Final candidates will be invited to an interviewed with on-site interviews strongly preferred.
+Final candidates will be invited to an interview with on-site interviews strongly preferred.
 Notification date for interviews is December 10, 2019.
+For applicants whom we invite to interview, we will request a photo of you at the time of your interview.
+We use photos only as a way to best recall all of the candidates with whom we have met (and we provide photos of staff on our website so that you can best recall us!).
+We ask applicants to bring a print copy of a photo at the time of their interview.
 Candidates meet with supervisors, staff, post-docs and current interns in a series of individual and group meetings which comprise approximately one half-day.
 Thus, candidates invited for interviews should plan to spend at least four hours on campus.
-For the 2019-2020 internship year, interviews will take place the weeks of January 6, 2020 and January 13, 2020.
+For the 2020-2021 internship year, interviews will take place the weeks of January 6, 2020 and January 13, 2020.

 Pre-employment Criminal Background Check

 Stony Brook University is committed to maintaining a safe environment for its students, employees, patients, visitors and volunteers.
 The University will not employ anyone whose prior criminal conviction would indicate a direct relationship (nexus) between the criminal conviction(s) and employment creating a risk to property or safety.
 Interns matched to the internship will undergo a Social Security number verification and a criminal background check.
 Anyone who is discovered to have past criminal convictions will be evaluated for employment.
 If there is a direct relationship (nexus) between one or more of the criminal convictions and employment, or the granting of employment would involve an unreasonable risk, the applicant will be denied employment.
 Factors that will be considered include: